microsoft/Cognitive-LUIS-Windows/README.md

 Developer Code of Conduct
 =======

-Developers using Cognitive Services, including this client library & sample, are required to follow the ì[Developer Code of Conduct for Microsoft Cognitive Services](http://go.microsoft.com/fwlink/?LinkId=698895)î.
+Developers using Cognitive Services, including this client library & sample, are required to follow the ‚Äú[Developer Code of Conduct for Microsoft Cognitive Services](http://go.microsoft.com/fwlink/?LinkId=698895)‚Äù.